dhellmann/pymotw-3/source/uuid/index.rst

 .. module:: uuid
     :synopsis: Universally unique identifiers

-:Purpose: The :mod:`uuid` module implements Universally Unique Identifiers as described in RFC 4122.

-:rfc:`4122` defines a system for creating universally unique identifiers for resources in a way that does not require a central registrar.
+The :mod:`uuid` module implements Universally Unique Identifiers as described in :rfc:`4122`, which defines a system for creating unique identifiers for resources in a way that does not require a central registrar.
 UUID values are 128 bits long and, as the reference guide says, "can guarantee uniqueness across space and time."
 They are